Mango Lowers Inflammation, Helps Prevent Cancer

 Mangiferin blocks cancer growth

-Research from Detroit’s Karmanos Cancer Institute has found that mangiferin blocks the inflammatory NF-κB signaling pathway, which in turn inhibits cancer cell formation and growth.
+Another study, from Detroit’s Karmanos Cancer Institute, found that mangiferin blocks the inflammatory NF-κB signaling pathway, which in turn inhibits cancer cell formation and growth.

 A metabolite of mangiferin called norathyriol was found by University of Minnesota researchers to inhibit the growth of skin cancer.
 Skin cancers were suppressed amidst UV radiation.
 These researchers also found the NF-κB pathway was blocked.